Noise Levels in Heller Park, Tulsa, OK | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern Heller Park sounds about 106% louder than Eastern Heller Park to the human ear, a 10.4 dBA gap.
+To the human ear, noise in northeastern Heller Park sounds about 51% louder than in southeastern Heller Park, a 5.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?